datatalking/Value_History/README.md

 ### Step 5: Versioned Progress Plan

-Each phase of the project is tracked with version numbers and evaluated for progress and testing:
+- Each phase of the project is tracked with version numbers and evaluated for progress and testing:

-v1.0.0: CSV Ingestion
+#### v1.0.0: CSV Ingestion

+# DONE
-Raw data ingestion from massive CSV dumps provided by the client.
+- Raw data ingestion from massive CSV dumps provided by the client.

+# DOING
-Parsing and cleaning CSV data.
+- Parsing and cleaning CSV data.

-Creation of the SQLite database to store standardized data.
+- Creation of the SQLite database to store standardized data.

-Testing headers, data types, and basic schema validation.
+- Testing headers, data types, and basic schema validation.

-v1.0.1: Data Validation and Testing
+#### v1.0.1: Data Validation and Testing

+#TODO
-Validate ingested data against predefined schemas.
+- Validate ingested data against predefined schemas.

-Run data integrity tests to check for missing or incorrect entries.
+- Run data integrity tests to check for missing or incorrect entries.

-Implement automated unit tests for consistency and coverage.
+- Implement automated unit tests for consistency and coverage.

-v1.0.2: Local SQL Server Migration
+#### v1.0.2: Local SQL Server Migration

+#TODO
-Test the migration of data from SQLite to a locally hosted SQL Server 2017 instance via Docker.
+- Test the migration of data from SQLite to a locally hosted SQL Server 2017 instance via Docker.

-Use Azure Data Studio for validation and manual queries.
+- Use Azure Data Studio for validation and manual queries.

-Ensure compatibility between SQLite and SQL Server data types, indexes, and constraints.
+- Ensure compatibility between SQLite and SQL Server data types, indexes, and constraints.

-v1.1.0: TXT Data Handling
+#### v1.1.0: TXT Data Handling

+#TODO
-Add support for ingesting and parsing TXT files.
+- Add support for ingesting and parsing TXT files.

-Extend schema validation to handle TXT-specific edge cases (e.g., delimiters).
+- Extend schema validation to handle TXT-specific edge cases (e.g., delimiters).

-v1.2.0: XLS Data Handling
+#### v1.2.0: XLS Data Handling

+#TODO
-Add support for reading and cleaning Excel (XLS/XLSX) files.
+- Add support for reading and cleaning Excel (XLS/XLSX) files.

-Verify column mappings and handle multi-sheet data.
+- Verify column mappings and handle multi-sheet data.

-v1.9.0: TSV and Parquet Support
+#### v1.9.0: TSV and Parquet Support

+#TODO
-Finalize ingestion pipelines for TSV and Parquet files.
+- Finalize ingestion pipelines for TSV and Parquet files.

-Optimize performance for large-scale Parquet files.
+- Optimize performance for large-scale Parquet files.

-v2.0.0: Cloud Deployment
+#### v2.0.0: Cloud Deployment

+#TODO
+- Testing cloud deployment matches SoW

+#### v2.0.0: Cloud Migration to Azure 3.0.0 Cloud

 Migrate the final consolidated database to a cloud-based SQL Server instance.